Routine maintenance, minor repairs and adjustments in the apartment

 One of the basic rules of renting is that the tenant must return the apartment to the landlord in its original condition.
 So what does this mean?
 If you have been given an apartment with a fitted kitchen and a fitted bathroom, you must return it as such.
 No equipment should be missing or missing, unless you have agreed with the landlord beforehand.
 Similarly, if the flat has been painted white and carpets have been laid, this must be the case when you hand it over.

-Tip: Are you about to enter into a lease agreement?
 We will draft or review a lease agreement tailored to your case.
-Thanks to our services, even after the end of the lease, no disputes will arise between the landlord and the tenant regarding unclear rights or obligations.
+Thanks to our services, even after the end of the lease, no disputes will arise between landlord and tenant regarding unclear rights or obligations.

 So how does it work in practice?
 Mr Kocián rented an apartment from Mrs Veselá.
 In the lease agreement, they stipulated that Mr Kocián would equip the apartment with a new kitchen at Mrs Veselá’s expense.
 He did so after moving in and also drilled holes for hanging shelves.
 After five years he decided to move out.
-He cleared out the flat, sealed the shelf holes and left the new kitchen unit in place.
+He cleared out the flat, sealed up the shelf holes and left the new kitchen unit in place.
 In doing so, he complied with all his obligations.

-Minor repairs in a rented apartment
+Maintenance and minor repairs in the rented apartment

 More demanding and expensive repairs are then the responsibility of the landlord.
 The landlord is obliged to keep the apartment in a fit state for use.
-These repairs include, for example, faults relating to the water supply, gas pipes or the supply of heat and hot water.
+These repairs include, for example, faults relating to water pipes, gas pipes or the supply of heat and hot water.
 Similarly, the landlord has a duty to replace broken equipment that is listed as part of the furnishings of the apartment.
 This may most often be a cooker, washing machine or fridge.

 Modifications in a cooperative apartment